 - Patients must have HER2-positive Stage I histologically confirmed invasive carcinoma

-dissection is required, and the patient is determined to be node-negative.
-If an
+axillary dissection is required, and the patient is determined to be

-axillary dissection without sentinel lymph node biopsy is performed to determine
+node-negative.
+If an axillary dissection without sentinel lymph node biopsy is

-a micrometastasis.
+considered a micrometastasis.
 Patients with a micrometastasis are eligible.
-An axillary
+An

-dissection is not required to be performed in patients with a micrometastasis
+axillary dissection is not required to be performed in patients with a

-found by sentinel node evaluation.
-In cases where the specific pathologic size of
+micrometastasis found by sentinel node evaluation.
+In cases where the specific

-lymph node involvement is subject to interpretation, the principal investigator
+pathologic size of lymph node involvement is subject to interpretation, the

-will make the final determination as to eligibility.
-The investigator must
+principal investigator will make the final determination as to eligibility.
+The

 - HER2-positive by ASCO CAP 2018 guidelines, confirmed by central testing.
 NOTE: HER-2